evidentlyai/evidently/docs/book/get-started/examples.md

 ## Sample notebooks

-Here you can find simple examples on toy datasets to quickly explore what Evidently can do right out of the box.
+Simple examples on toy datasets to quickly explore what Evidently can do right out of the box.

 Title| Jupyter notebook | Colab notebook | Contents
 --- | --- | --- | ---